beyoundthegraveee/TPO-SIMPLECHAT_NIO/README.md

-Uwaga: plik Main.java jest niemodyfikowalny.
+Note: The Main.java file is unmodifiable.